Internet resources and business partners may use egress public IPs for access control lists (ACLs) to allow access to Internet hosted resources.

 -

-From the drop-down menu, select the PoP location that you are allocating an IP address.
-The IP address is automatically supplied.
+From the drop-down menu, select the PoP location to which you are allocating an IP address.
+The IP address is automatically added to your account.

 -